spencertipping/ni/doc/ni_by_example_4.md

 ##Conclusion
 You've reached the end of chapter 4 of `ni` by Example, which coincides comfortably with the end of my current understanding of the language.
-Check back for more chapters, and more old ideas made fresh and useful.
+Check back for more chapters to come, and more old ideas made fresh, useful, and fast.